 No More Heroes looks to be another feel good indie hit, which means it will be used as fodder in a growing debate in the entertainment world.
 These days, a surefire way of garnering critical acclaim and a small but fanatical following is to produce something that appears to have hipster/geek chic and indie cred.
 Do this, and watch people fawn over how “charming” your work is, while still containing a powerful message about something.
 Go far enough, and you will have something that goes beyond the rest, reaching a level of acclaim it has no right holding.

 Examples of this are not too hard to find.
-On television there was Gilmore Girls, a show whose every DVD boxset had to include a booklet explaining every pop culture reference used in the season (making sure it looked like an old marble composition notebook for those who thrive on nostalgia). → Read the rest
+On television there was Gilmore Girls, a show whose every DVD boxset had to include a booklet explaining every pop culture reference used in the season (making sure it looked like an old marble composition notebook for those who thrive on nostalgia). → You lost me.

 Retrospective – Metroid Prime 2